LOW FODMAP CHICKEN TIKKA MASALA & GLUTEN FREE NAAN BREAD

 • Add the tomatoes and coconut milk, bring to a boil then reduce and simmer for 15 minutes, until the sauce has thickened slightly.

-• Add all the ingredients into a large bowl and mix/knead, using your hands, until well combined, forming it into a large ball.
+• Make the Naan: Add all the ingredients into a large bowl and mix/knead, using your hands, until well combined, forming it into a large ball.

 • Cut into 5 even pieces.